probonopd/libhookexecv/README.md

 ```
 ## Slimming

 __Not quite working yet.
-Should probably delete what we don't want instead.__
+Should probably delete what we don't want instead, or use something like a patched http://www.mr511.de/software/trackfs-0.1.0.README to watch files as they get accessed, and copy them.__

 ```
 ( sudo strace -f ./Downloads/Notepad*.AppImage notepad 2>&1 | grep -v ENOENT |  grep '("/tmp/.mount_' | cut -d '"' -f 2 > list ) &